Three Simple Activities to do when your Preschooler is Interested in Rainbows

 I think the reason N was so interested in rainbows was his familiarity with the story of Noah.
 In fact, on the day he asked to make a rainbow, he specifically asked for this story particularly from The Jesus Storybook Bible (affiliate link).
 (Our family loves this picture Bible, actually, and can’t recommend it enough!)

 After doing the above, I felt like we needed to do just one more thing.
 A quick look online came up with the idea of a Rainbow Hunt: going around your garden matching the colors of what you find to the colors of the rainbow.
 I couldn’t find a printable for this activity online, so I made one myself.
 N and I went around the garden with the paper and some tape, and taped what we found to the paper.
 Now it’s hanging proudly in our living room!

-If you’d like to take your child on a Rainbow Hunt, you can download my printable!
-Pop your email into the box below and you’ll receive the PDF and updates from Around the Thicket.
+If you’d like to take your child on a Rainbow Hunt, you can download my printable from my resource page!

 If you’re child is into rainbows at the moment, I hope these are helpful ideas.
 In general though, I think this shows that doesn’t take a lot (and is essentially free) to extend your child’s experience of something they are interested in.